Ankylosing spondylitis is a type of arthritis that affects your spine.

 - eye inflammation called uveitis

 For example, your spine might feel stiffer or more painful than usual.
-Or you might begin to experience symptoms in other joints.
+Or, you might begin to experience symptoms in other joints.
 Excess tiredness is another sign of increased inflammation.

 If you experience any new or worsening symptoms, call your doctor right away.
-They might recommend a change in your treatment plan to relieve your discomfort and prevent your condition from getting worse.
+They might recommend a change in your treatment plan to help relieve your discomfort and prevent your condition from getting worse.